Pattern formation by turbulent cascades: Supplementary Information

 \subsection{Navier-Stokes equation with odd viscosity}

+In this section, we describe the most general odd viscosity terms in a 3D incompressible fluid with cylindrical symmetry.
 In an incompressible fluid, any gradient term in the Navier-Stokes equation can be absorbed in the pressure, without modifying the flow.
-Although a cylindrically symmetric viscosity tensor can have eight independent non-dissipative (odd) viscosities, the Navier-Stokes equation only contains two independent odd viscosity terms:
+A generic cylindrically symmetric viscosity tensor can have eight independent non-dissipative (odd) viscosities~\cite{Khain2022}.
+Only two independent odd viscosity terms remain in the incompressible Navier-Stokes equation: